SugandhaSapra/spi/README.md

 2.**[greeter-app2](/greeter-app2)**

-This will let you understand how to load the desired implementations across multiple modules.
+This will let you understand how to load the desired implementations across multiple modules using service provider configuration file.

 3.**[greeter-app3](/greeter-app3)**